ClintH/kattegat/INSTALL.md

 Tip: Keep an eye on the terminal where the server is running.
 It prints useful information about what your sketch is doing, and - rarely - it might crash and need restarting.

-# <a name="make-page"></a> Starter pages
+# <a name="make-page"></a> Starter sketches

-When you first make your app, the directory `BASE\public\template` is created, with HTML, CSS and JS files ready to go.
+When you first make your project, the directory `BASE\public\template` is created, with HTML, CSS and JS files ready to go.
 This is a great starting point for making quick sketches or experiments.

-You can generate a new pages when you like from your base directory with:
+You can generate a new sketch from your base directory with:

 ````
-$ yo kattegat:page
+$ yo kattegat:sketch
 `````

-You'll get prompted for a name of the page.
-It's a good idea to keep it short and sweet, because this will be how you access the page from a browser.
-Naming a page 'froz' will mean you access your page at: `http://localhost:3000/froz/`, and your files will be stored in `BASE\public\froz` (where BASE is your base directory, eg `/Users/mary/code/`)
+You'll get prompted for a name of the sketch.
+It's a good idea to keep it short and sweet, because this will be how you access the sketch from a browser.
+Naming a sketch 'froz' will mean you access your sketch at: `http://localhost:3000/froz/`, and your files will be stored in `BASE\public\froz` (where BASE is your base directory, eg `/Users/mary/code/`)

-The page generator will make a new folder and starter files for you, all ready to go.
+The sketch generator will make a new folder and starter files for you, all ready to go.

 # <a name="updating"></a> Updating